Ronald McDonald House Charities

 • Host program and kitchen volunteers, providing a meaningful, fun and rewarding volunteer experience from start to finish and beyond.

-• Ensure all kitchen volunteers follow instructions closely with or without supervision including adherence to health and safety guidelines, safe food handling practices and professional interactions with guest families.
+• Ensure all kitchen volunteers follow instructions closely with or without supervision, including adherence to health and safety guidelines, safe food handling practices and professional interactions with guest families.

-• Train and supervise volunteers assisting with prep work, cooking, baking, cleaning, serving, and packaging meals.
+• Train and supervise volunteers assisting with prep work, cooking, baking, cleaning, serving, and packaging meals

 Diversity, Equity, and Inclusion: